rabanilab/UTR-Seq/README.md

 ## Installation

-These instructions will get you a copy of the UTR-Seq analysis software to use on your with Matlab local machine.
+These instructions will get you a copy of the UTR-Seq analysis software to use with Matlab on your local machine.

 ### Prerequisites

-UTR-Seq was written and tested for Matlab R2018b.
+UTR-Seq was written and tested with Matlab R2018b.
 Matlab can be obtained and installed from [Mathworks](https://www.mathworks.com/products/matlab.html).

 ### Installing

+Determine in which directory you would like to install the package.
+This will be the installation directory.

-The package source code is downloaded from GitHub.
-Unzip the package into a directory of your choise (this will be the installation directory).
+Download the package source code from GitHub.
+Copy the zip file into the installation directory, and unzip the package.

 ```
 unzip UTR-Seq-master.zip